Cleantech & EV'sNews

 Here’s how much money you’ll get with the Inflation Reduction Act

 The Inflation Reduction Act (IRA) is a “free electric bank account with your name on it.”
-It’s packed with rebates and tax credits that will help Americans purchase everything from EVs to solar and electrical appliances to heat pumps.
-Check out this easy-to-use IRA savings calculator from Rewiring America that tells you what you get – and when.
+It’s packed with rebates and tax credits that will help Americans purchase everything from EVs to electrical appliances to heat pumps.
+Check out this easy-to-use IRA savings calculator from Rewiring America that tells you what you’ll get.

 Rewiring America is an electrification nonprofit whose “purpose is to make electrification simple, measurable, and inevitable.”
-We recently upgraded to a 200-amp service panel and had rooftop solar and Tesla Powerwall wiring installed a couple weeks ago, so this savings calculator has been a valuable tool for us.
-I was able to reconfirm in seconds that we can claim a 30% tax credit for solar, a 30% tax credit for battery storage installation, and a 30% tax credit, capped at $600, for our new electrical panel upgrade work.
+We are upgrading to 200 amps and then installing rooftop solar and storage this month, so this savings calculator provided information that made me pretty happy.
+I found out in two minutes that we can claim tax credits for solar, battery storage, and our electrical panel upgrade work.

-We bought a US-manufactured 2023 Volkswagen ID.4 in late 2022, and the Rewiring America calculator confirmed that our car qualified for the full $7,500 tax credit.
+We recently bought a US-manufactured 2023 Volkswagen ID.4, and the Rewiring America calculator confirmed which tax credit the car qualified for – we, fortunately, got the full $7,500 tax credit.

-In my electrification journey, I’ve found that I need to do my own research and advocate for myself, as electricians, heat pump installers, and car dealerships are still learning about how the new tax credits and rebates work.
-More often than not, I fill them in.
-(Then I share what I learn with you – that is my job, after all.
-And I’ll tell you how it all went once my solar and storage project is completely online.
-I’m waiting for my Powerwalls to arrive.)
+In my electrification journey, I’m finding that I need to do my own research and advocate for myself, as electricians, heat pump installers, and car dealerships are still learning about how the new tax credits and rebates work.
+(Then I share what I learn with you – that is my job, after all.)

-The folks who are helping us to electrify want to know about the IRA rebates and tax credits, and they seem to genuinely want to help me in turn.
-Everyone we’ve worked with say they’re doing their part to reduce emissions, and they appreciate it when I share the information I find with them.
+The folks I’m working with want to know, and they want to help me in turn.
+Everyone I’m working with is concerned about climate change, and they appreciate it when I share the information I find with them.

-We have to wait a little while longer for rebates to be available.
-DOE deputy secretary David Turk said in August that the DOE expects that “these rebates will start to be available to consumers in some states as early as the end of this year and continuing on a rolling basis in 2024.”
+Energy Department Deputy Secretary David Turk said on a call with reporters last week that the DOE expects that “these rebates will start to be available to consumers in some states as early as the end of this year and continuing on a rolling basis in 2024.”

 Rewiring America has a disclaimer on its Inflation Reduction Act savings calculator page about state rollouts: